 Modular or Single Topic: If you want us to address specific issues or questions, we can research and provide answers and an action plan customized to you.
 For a sampling of the types of issues addressed and the samples of some of the reports prepared, please visit the website under the “Financial Plan Services” or “Resources” tabs.

 More Comprehensive: We offer a customized broad-based financial plan that encompasses many aspects of your personal wealth including taxes, insurance, loans, credit management, estate issues and investing.
 The value of this program is to help you save money and protect your wealth from unnecessary taxes, investment expenses, insurance risks and lost opportunities that can eat away at your wealth.
 We charge a fixed fee generally based on your income, net worth, scope and complexity of your situation.
-Fees may range between $1,200 and $5,000.
-For most middle-income households our Gold multi-topic program that covers up to 4 planning areas will average between $2,400 and $3,500 for a plan with a full year of support.
-The more comprehensive Platinum program covers more topic areas and may include tax preparation or review services.
-For those within five (5) years of retirement, the Signature Retirement program starts at $4,000 for those with Net Worth from $500,000 up to $2 million.
+The starting rate for fees may range between $2,000 and $5,000.
+For most middle-income households our Gold multi-topic program that covers up to 4 planning areas will average between $3,000 and $3,500 for a plan with a full year of support.
+The more comprehensive Signature Review programs cover more topic areas and may include tax preparation or review services.
+For those within five (5) years of retirement, the Signature Retirement program starts at $5,000 for those with Net Worth from $500,000 up to $2 million.
 For those who are looking for a comprehensive review that is not focused on retirement, the Signature Review program starts at $4,000.

 Since everyone’s circumstances are different, we suggest calling for a specific quote.